TiagoVentura/my-website/content/home/about.md

 # About Me

 Hi, welcome to my website!

 I am a second year Ph.D.
-Student in Political Science at University of Maryland, College Park.
+Student in Political Science at the University of Maryland, College Park.
 I hold a Master degree in Political Science from the State University of Rio de Janeiro, and a JD in Law at Federal University of Para, Brazil.
-My research agenda is located at the intersection of political institutions and political behavior, with a regional focus in Latin America.
-I also research on political methodology with particular focus on computational methods, causal inference and spatial voting models.
+My research agenda is broadly speaking focused on politics of wealth inequality and its consequences for politics with a regional focus in Latin America.